leaflabs/leaflabs-docs/source/bootloader.rst

                    bootloader that ST builds into their chips' hardware, which communicates over :ref:`usart`.
-                   This is different from the LeafLabs bootloader, which is a normal program that runs on your board.
+                   This is different from the LeafLabs bootloader, which is a normal program that runs on your board, and communicates over :ref:`usb`.